-Was the claimant's vacation pay properly allocated and deducted and was there a resulting overpayment of unemployment insurance benefits?
+Was the claimant's vacation pay properly allocated and deducted?

 FINDINGS OF FACT:

 The claimant started working for the employer on January 19, 1988.
 He works full time as a tire builder in the employer's factory.
 He normally works eight hours per day Monday through Friday on a first shift position.
 His hourly rate of pay in July 2006 was \$17.70.
 Paydays are weekly on Thursdays with pay current through the preceding Friday.